LHC EFT WG Note: SMEFT predictions, event reweighting, and simulation: Simulation studies of EFT prediction methods

 \section{Simulation studies of EFT prediction methods}

 This section presents studies of the consistency of the different strategies for obtaining SMEFT predictions.
 Unless noted otherwise, both linear and quadratic terms are included.
-The vertical bars in the histogram correspond to $\sqrt{\sum_i w_i^2}$ where the index $i$ extends over all events a bin and the event's weights are denoted by $w_i$.
+The vertical bars in the histogram correspond to $\sqrt{\sum_i w_i^2}$ where the index $i$ extends over all events in a bin and the event's weights are denoted by $w_i$.
+We list the operators used in the remainder of the work in Table~\ref{tab:operatorlist} and Table~\ref{tab:operatorlist2}.